Agenda

 Bank of America

-Damien Bescombes is a Vice President in the Quantitative Strategies and Data Group for EMEA Equities Execution at BofA Securities.
+Damien Besombes is a Vice President in the Quantitative Strategies and Data Group for EMEA Equities Execution at BofA Securities.
 Damien has 6 years of experience designing and building execution algorithms.
 He also previously worked as a Software Developer at the bank and as a Quant Developer in Energy trading at TotalEnergies.
 Damien graduated from Supélec in France.

 Presentation